-Experienced ceramics students will explore the results from firing clay using atmospheric firing processes such as Wood, Raku, and Sager firing.
-Prerequisite: ART 251, 252, or 253, or instructor approval.
-SPRING 2010, 2011
+Experienced ceramics students will explore the results of firing clay using atmospheric firing processes such as Wood, Raku, and Sager firing.
+Prerequisite: ART 251, 252 or 253, or instructor approval.
+SPRING 2011, 2012

-ART 254 CERAMICS - INTERMEDIATE
+CERAMICS - INTERMEDIATE II

-The student will have the opportunity to apply the techniques learned in Introduction to Ceramics and develop skill in researching clay bodies and glazes.
+The student will apply the techniques learned in Introduction to Ceramics and develop skill in researching clay bodies and glazes.
 The student will understand kiln building, firing methods and advanced techniques in hand-building, throwing, and surface decoration.
-Prerequisite: ART 250, 251, or 252, or instructor approval.
-WINTER 2010, 2011
+Prerequisite: ART 250, 251 or 252, or instructor approval.
+WINTER 2011, 2012